sparkflows/sparkflows-docs/docs/user-guide/connectors/jdbc.rst

 Fire has JDBC Processors for reading from JDBC sources or writing to JDBC sinks.

-In order to connect to a JDBC source like PostgresSQL/MySQL/Oracle/DB2 etc. the JDBC driver needs to be installed in Fire Insights.
+In order to connect to a JDBC source like PostgreSQL/MySQL/Oracle/DB2 etc. the JDBC driver needs to be installed in Fire Insights.

 Use the steps given at the following link for installing the corresponding JDBC driver for your RDBMS:

 -  https://dev.mysql.com/downloads/connector/j/

+As you have created Connection for ``PostgreSQL``, using below steps: https://docs.sparkflows.io/en/latest/installation/connection/storage-connection/PostgreSQL.html

+Using same connection, you can create workflow to Reads and Write to PostgreSQL.

-Workflow for reading from PostgresSQL
+Workflow for reading from PostgreSQL
 --------------------------------

-Below is a workflow which reads data from PostgresSQL and reads the result from ``Print N Rows`` processor.
-It reads in the data from the ``housing`` table in PostgresSQL.
+Below is a workflow which reads data from PostgreSQL and reads the result from ``Print N Rows`` processor.
+It reads in the data from the ``housing`` table in PostgreSQL.

 .. figure:: ../../_assets/user-guide/jdbc_wf.PNG
    :alt: JDBC Workflow